MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_root_control_register.md

 A USHORT representation of the contents of the PCI_EXPRESS_ROOT_CONTROL_REGISTER structure.

-#### - CRSSoftwareVisibilityEnable

-A single bit that indicates that the root port is enabled to return configuration request retry status (CRS) completion status to software.

 #### - CorrectableSerrEnable

 A single bit that indicates that a system error should be generated if a correctable error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

-#### - FatalSerrEnable

-A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

 #### - NonFatalSerrEnable